Ebubekir71/SmartStudentManager/README.md

+I wrote the codes with Java and JavaFX.
+First of all you have to enter Student name, surname, e-mail, student number.
-You will enter student grade.
+You will enter student grades.
 After that see the avarage notes.